-Both the Canon RP and the D750 are recent models that are part of the current product line-up.
-The D750 replaced the earlier Nikon D700, while the Canon RP does not have a direct predecessor.
+The Canon RP is a recent model that features in the current product line-up of Canon.
+In contrast, the D750 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D750 was succeeded by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon RP and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.